kaiidams/Kokoro-Speech-Dataset/README.md

 ## How to get the data

-Because of its large data size of the dataset, audio files are not included in this repository, but the metadata are included.
+Because of its large data size of the dataset, audio files are not included in this repository, but the metadata is included.

 To make .wav files of the dataset, run

 ```
-$ download.sh
+$ bash download.sh
 ```

 to download the metadata from the project page.
 Then run